How to Deal With a Jealous Husband

 Sadly, it’s not just the couple who would suffer but also the marriage and the children.
 While jealousy is a normal emotion as a perceived threat and can be felt by anyone, too much of it will build up damaging patterns that can lead to anxiety and paranoia.

-Let’s review the signs of a jealous husband.
+Let’s review the signs of an overly jealous husband.

 1. He wants you all by himself